Marketing Segmentation | The first action in any organization’s marketing strategy

 Hypothetical customers, or marketing avatars, are wonderful to build plans around and they make the business feel good about itself.
 The avatar always wants what you offer, they never complain, they do exactly what you want and they never surprise you.

-How do we manage the complexity of what is our customer?
+How do we manage the complexity of who our customer is?

 We do so through segmentation.
 Segmentation allows the organization to manage and move the market.
 A great example is the automotive industry.
 Almost all automotive manufacturers have brand variances of the same vehicle that appeals to different income brackets, varying style differences for certain gender tastes and features that appeal to those with unique behaviors in how they use their vehicle.